Code-Institute-Submissions/milestone-project-two-12/README.md

         - I clicked on the Reset button and the input box is display again, the question its original state as expected

     - Input box (Stayin Alive)
-        - I tried to input text into the box (which requires the user to guess a year) and I was unable to do so as expected
+        - I tried to input text into the box (which requires the user to guess a number) and I was unable to do so as expected
-        - I tried to input symbols/special characters into the box (which requires a year) and I was unable to do so as expected
+        - I tried to input symbols/special characters into the box (which requires a number) and I was unable to do so as expected

     - Guess button (Stayin Alive)
         - I clicked on the guess button (without inputting a figure) and it displays text saying "Come on, have a guess" as expected